 We spent the second day at Notting hill walking around Portobello road.
 As a huge fan of the movie (yes, I can completely do the dialog in full while watching it) it was especially fun.

 There are small antic shop all up and down the road, where you can find gems that will make your heart melt.
 I especially loved “Alice’s“, where you can find everything old, whether it’s a boat wheel, teapots, or kid’s antic toys (my favorite!) the small shop is like a treasure box.

 The whole experience of the market is pure fun, the Christmas booth, the hat shops, the colorful shops and houses, I could spend a whole week just roaming the streets there.

 Our last day in London was spent in Camden town.
 When you step out of the underground station into Camden town streets, you feel like you have arrived in an entirely different city.
-The feel and vibe is louder, noisier, more rugged and less refined.
-That is where you find alternative fashion, cheap accessories, and second hand shops.
+The feel and vibe are louder, noisier, more rugged and less refined.
+That is where you find alternative fashion, cheap accessories, and second-hand shops.

 The best part of the area is the Camden Market that is located within what used to be horse stables.

 Wandering around the market alleys is a truly fun and interesting experience thanks to an interesting mix of quirky stores.
 There are vintage inspired fashion stores like The Collectif, Period costumes shops like the Tainted Prince that is something between a costume shop and a Gothic fashion store, second-hand books and much more.

 For our final chord, we wanted to do something we will never do in other circumstances.
 Something my friend and I could share and create a memory that was unique and just ours.